dustinmcafee/dongadeuce/MISSING_FEATURES.md

 ---

-## 📝 CONCLUSION
+## CONCLUSION

-Dong-A-Deuce v2.10.6 is a **highly functional hotseat Commander game** that can be played today.
+Dong-A-Deuce v2.25.0 is a **highly functional hotseat Commander game** that can be played today.
 The application demonstrates excellent MVVM architecture and comprehensive Commander gameplay support.
 The only significant missing feature is network multiplayer, which requires 3-4 weeks of dedicated development.

-**For Hotseat Players:** This app is ready to use! ✅ **For Network Players:** Patience required, or contribute to the network backend. ⏳
+**For Hotseat Players:** This app is ready to use!
+**For Network Players:** Patience required, or contribute to the network backend.

 ---

-**Last Updated:** 2025-10-28 (post-audit)
+**Last Updated:** 2025-11-27
-**Next Version:** v2.11.0 (Game Log + Commander Tax)
+**Next Priority:** Game Log + Commander Tax + Player Counters